Zurich: Sports

-Zürich is home to several international sport federations.
+Zurich is home to several international sport federations.
 The Fédération Internationale de Football Association (FIFA) is headquartered in the city.
 In 2007 were inaugurated the new FIFA headquarters building, designed by architect Tilla Theus.

-Association football is an essential aspect of sports in Zürich.
-The city is home to two major Swiss football teams; Grasshopper Club Zürich founded in 1886 and FC Zürich founded in 1896, both competing in Switzerland's highest league.
+Association football is an essential aspect of sports in Zurich.
+The city is home to two major rivaling Swiss football teams; Grasshopper Club Zurich founded in 1886 and FC Zurich founded in 1896, both competing in Switzerland's highest league.

-Among the most popular sports in Switzerland is ice hockey.
-In Zürich it is represented by the ZSC Lions.
-The International Ice Hockey Federation (IIHF) officiating as head organisation for ice hockey leagues worldwide is based in Zürich as well.
+Another popular sport in Switzerland is ice hockey.
+Zurich is represented by the ZSC Lions.
+The International Ice Hockey Federation (IIHF) officiating as head organisation for ice hockey leagues worldwide is based in Zurich as well.

-Cycling is a popular sport as well as a means of transport in Zürich.
+Cycling is a popular sport as well as a means of transport in Zurich.
 Cycling routes are generally marked with red and white signs and the yellow lanes are exclusively meant for cyclists.
-Also hiking trails are well marked with yellow signs, which give the hiker the probable time it will take them to reach their destination.
+Also hiking trails are well marked with yellow signs, most of which give the hiker the probable time it will take them to reach their destination.
 There are specific maps available for hiking and walking trails throughout Switzerland.
-Some of the most accessible walks in the Zürich area are the Uetliberg and the Zürichberg.
+Some of the most accessible walks in the Zurich area are the Uetliberg and the Zürichberg.
 The Offene Rennbahn otherwise known as the Oerlikon Velodrome deserves a special visit on any Tuesday evening in the summer, for cyclists there are chances to see time trial champions or local Swiss national cyclists challenging other amateurs in a variety of races including Madison or Keirin events.

-As many as 30 clubs and seven indoor curling facilities can be found in the greater Zürich area.
+As many as 30 clubs and seven indoor curling facilities can be found in the Greater Zurich Area.
 The curling season starts in early September and continues until the end of April.

-Zürich is Switzerland's hub for Lacrosse.
-The Zürich Lions Lacrosse Academics, who play their home games at the Hochschulsportanlage Fluntern, have been the country's dominant team and a major competitor at international events.
+Zurich is Switzerland's hub for lacrosse.
+The Zurich Lions Lacrosse Academics, who play their home games at the Hochschulsportanlage Fluntern, have been the country's dominant team and a major competitor at international events.